 General Cybercrime Statistics, Scope and Frequency

-1. In 2018, almost 700 million people were victims of some type of cybercrime
+1. In 2020, at least 330 million people were victims of some type of cybercrime.

 The people behind recent cybercrimes no longer fit the stereotypical idea of a kid in a hoodie operating from his mom’s basement, at least not entirely.
 Today, we are up against organized crime, a professionalized underground industry that pays off big time.

-A natural person is not the only victim of cybercrime – many companies, usually small to midsized ones, have to face up to increasing data breach or denial of service risks.
+Individuals are not the only victims of cybercrime – many companies, usually small to midsized ones, have to face increasing data breach or denial of service risks.
 This can answer questions about how many cybercrimes are committed each year.
 Companies can lose a significant amount of money in lawsuits and permanently damage their clients’ trust.

-7. It takes 196 days, on average, for a company to even realize it’s been hacked
+5. It takes 228 days, on average, for a company to even realize it’s been hacked.

-That’s one of the most frightening cybersecurity statistics in 2018, since criminals can mess around with your confidential data for months on end before you even notice something’s wrong, and start fixing the damage.
+That’s one of the most frightening cybersecurity statistics , since criminals can mess around with your confidential data for months on end before you even notice something’s wrong, and start fixing the damage.

-8. 57.24% of computers in China are infected by malware
+6. 35.14% of computers in China are in danger of being infected by malware.

 China is the country with the highest rate of infected computers in the world, which does suggest to a degree that China is primarily the victim, not the perpetrator of cybercrime.